 Migration Viewing Tips

 Given all this complexity, here are recommendations that will give you a great chance to see the migration.
-These recommendations reflect where wildebeest tend to be at a given time of year and although they are based on years of experience they are estimates!
-Nature doesn't stick to our schedule!
+These recommendations reflect where wildebeest tend to be at a given time of year and although they are based on years of experience, they are estimates!
+Nature unfortunately doesn’t always align with our vacation schedules.

 - December to April: Southern Serengeti